dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 <ins>**GEOG 676 ePortfolio - The Industry Problem - Dylan Pouncy**</ins>

 **Project Overview:**
-The goal of lab 8 is to culminate the knowledge learned in GIS Programming thrughout the semester and solve a pertinent industry related issue to demonstrate both knowledge of GIS aplications and creativity.
+The goal of lab 8 is to culminate the knowledge learned in GIS Programming throughout the semester and solve a pertinent industry related issue.
+There is an emphasis to demonstrate both knowledge of GIS aplications and creativity.

 **The Industry Problem:**
 You are asked to build a software tool that builds a Master Well Database from numerous different databases.
-Often companies have several databases of where they think their Wells are located.
+Often companies have several databases of where they think their wells are located.
 These could be from CAD, ArcGIS, Decision Space Geographics, Petrel, OpenWells, COMPASS, Drilling Info, HSI, State Regulatory, etc.
-All these might not agree on the Well location.
+All these might not agree on well location.

+<ins>**Project Requirements**</ins>

-**Tool Description:**
+**Tool Creation - Description:**
 1. Imports all data opinions of well location
 2. Inverses between all the data and writes to a master well location trending position
 3. Build a check that determines if the coordinate was NAD83 vs. NAD27